 Once you have both sets memorized, you can name any note on the staff in under a second.
 A note sitting on the second line from the bottom?
 G. A note sitting in the top space?
 E. The pattern alternates: line, space, line, space, all the way up.

-Middle C sits on the first ledger line below the staff.
+Middle C sits on the first ledger line below the treble staff.
 Ledger lines are short horizontal lines added above or below the staff to extend the range.
-Each ledger line, and each space between ledger lines, continues the alphabetic pattern.
+Each ledger line and the space between continues the alphabetic pattern.
+Counting down from the bottom-line E: D in the space below, then C on the first ledger line (middle C).

 Counting downward from the bottom line E: